ONSAS/ONSAS.docs/docs/src/howtouse/creatingModels.md

 where $k_{thCo}$ is the thermal conductivity (assuming thermal isotropy), $c_{spHe}$ is the specific heat, $n_P$ is the number of parameters of the constitutive model and $\mathbf{p}$ is the vector of constitutive parameters.
 * elementsParams: a cell structure,
 * crossSecsParams:
+* springsParams:
+* problemName: a string with the name of the problem, used to name folders and files.

 ### Material parameters